 Credits accepted in transfer are those that are part of an accredited institution's regular graduate degree programs.
 In cases where courses sought for transfer generate both undergraduate and graduate credit, students receiving transfer credit are expected to have elected the course(s) at the graduate level and thus have completed more qualitatively and quantitatively than those who have taken the course(s) for undergraduate credit.
 Credit sought for transfer must be graded "B" or better and must have been completed no more than six years before the date of the student's master's degree program completion.
+Credit hours only, not grades, may be transferred.
+The cumulative grade point average is computed for grades earned as a master's student at CWU.

-All credits intended for transfer must be recommended for approval by the departmental/ program chair or graduate coordinator as a part of the official course of study filed with the Office of Graduate Studies and Research.
+All credits intended for transfer must be recommended for approval by the departmental/program chair or graduate coordinator as a part of the official course of study filed with the Office of Graduate Studies and Research.
 Before transfer credit can be considered part of a graduate student's program, an official transcript from the registrar of the institution from which the credit is to be transferred must be received by the graduate office.

 Credits used to fulfill requirements for another degree, either at CWU or elsewhere, will not be transferred.
 Credit for short courses, attendance at conferences, brokered courses, workshops, and pass-fail courses are normally not accepted in transfer.
 Credit from any non-accredited institution or accredited institution not approved for graduate study will not be accepted for transfer.
 Credit obtained within the state of Washington from an accredited institution whose main campus is outside of the state will be considered for transfer only by special petition to the dean of Graduate Studies and Research.
 The university reserves the right to determine the acceptability of transfer credit from any institution.